Leveraging Queue Length and Attention Mechanisms for Enhanced Traffic Signal Control Optimization: Introduction

-The model framework, state representation, and incentive design can all influence performance in RL-based approaches.
-FRAP~\cite{frap} develops a particular network that constructs phase features and models phase competition correlations to get the score of each phase.
-This novel network of FRAP yields excellent performance for TSC.
-CoLight~\cite{colight} uses graph attention network~\cite{gats} to realize intersection cooperation, and achieves state-of-the-art performance after getting more state representation.
-LIT~\cite{LIT} leverages the network from IntelliLight~\cite{intellilight} and uses a simple state scheme and reward to outperform IntelliLight vastly.
-PressLight~\cite{presslight} also uses the network from IntelliLight and further optimizes the state and reward, outperforming LIT considerably.
-MPLight~\cite{mplight} improves the state representation from PressLight and adopts a more efficient framework FRAP~\cite{frap}, significantly improves PressLight.
+The performance in RL-based approaches can be influenced by the model framework, state representation, and reward function design.
+FRAP~\cite{frap} develops a specific network that constructs phase features and models phase competition correlations to obtain the score of each phase, yielding excellent performance for TSC.
+CoLight~\cite{colight} uses graph attention network~\cite{gats} to facilitate intersection cooperation, achieving state-of-the-art performance.
+LIT~\cite{LIT} leverages the network from IntelliLight~\cite{intellilight} with a simple state scheme and reward function, significantly outperforming IntelliLight.
+PressLight~\cite{presslight} further optimizes the state and reward using pressure, considerably surpassing LIT.
+MPLight~\cite{mplight} improves the state representation from PressLight and adopts a more efficient framework FRAP~\cite{frap}, significantly improving PressLight.